Volatility describes how wild price movements are. High volatility means prices swing fast and far. Low volatility means prices move more steadily.

 Another error is reacting emotionally to short-term swings.
 Selling purely because volatility rises often leads to poor timing.

-On Stoxcraft, volatility appears on stock pages as part of risk and price behavior metrics.
+On Stoxcraft, volatility appears in news and on stock pages as part of risk and price behavior metrics.

 It also feeds into internal risk-related assessments on Stoxcards and is discussed in Academy content explaining risk, market sentiment, and how markets behave during stress.